-Rikki Nicole David Human Resources Director
+Kayla Kirby Human Resources Director

 MISSION: The Office of the Secretary was created by R.S.
-36:354(A)(4) and provides leadership, guidance, and coordination to ensure consistency within the Department, as well as externally.
+36:354(A) (4) and provides leadership, guidance, and coordination to ensure consistency within the Department, as well as externally.
 The program serves to promote the Department, implement the Governor's and Legislature's directives, and functions as Louisiana's natural resources ambassador to the world.
 Its customers are the Governor, Legislature, oil and gas industry, alternative energy industries, coastal management stakeholders, employees of the Department and other state agencies and departments, other governmental entities, and the citizens of the state of Louisiana.
+The Office will be the main recipient of the Bipartisan Infrastructure Legislation funding, through US Department of Energy and US Department of Interior Grants, which at this time are in their preliminary phase of administration at the federal level and therefore are not reflective in the performance indicators.